UnaNancyOwen/KinectGrabber/README.md

 ﻿KinectGrabber
 =============

-KinectGrabber is Grabber of PCL(Point Cloud Library) to retrieve the point cloud data from Kinect using Kinect for Windows SDK.
+KinectGrabber is Grabber of PCL(Point Cloud Library) to retrieve the point cloud data from Kinect v1 using Kinect for Windows SDK v1.x.
-This Grabber only depend on Kinect for Windows SDK.
+This Grabber only depend on Kinect for Windows SDK v1.x.

 Environment